influxdata/docs-v2/content/v2.0/reference/release-notes/influxdb-cloud.md

 ---
-title: InfluxDB Cloud release notes
+title: InfluxDB Cloud monthly updates
 description: Important changes and and what's new in each InfluxDB Cloud 2.0 update.
 weight: 101
 menu: